Lovehiku/SafeNet/README.md

 ## 🌍 Background & Motivation

 SafeNet is a continuation of our earlier work as a team.
-Previously, we developed **Heaven**, a class project focused on addressing **physical violence against women**.
+Previously, we developed **SaveHeaven**, a class project focused on addressing **physical violence against women**.
 Through that project, we studied real cases and their lasting impact.

 As online spaces became a new ground for abuse, we recognized the urgent need to address **digital attacks** with the same seriousness.
 SafeNet was created to extend protection from the physical world into the digital space.